devlato/async-wait-until/README.md

 # async-wait-until

 A tiny yet convenient and fast zero-dependency library that makes it possible to write an asynchronous code that awaits some event to happen.
-It works on any JavaScript runtime that supports [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) either natively or with a polyfill (i.e. [this one](https://www.npmjs.com/package/promise-polyfill)).
+It works on any JavaScript runtime that supports [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) either natively or with a polyfill (i.e. [this one](https://www.npmjs.com/package/promise-polyfill)), including old Node.js versions and old web browsers.

 ![npm version](https://img.shields.io/npm/v/async-wait-until)
 [![npm downloads, weekly](https://img.shields.io/npm/dw/async-wait-until)](https://npmjs.org/package/async-wait-until)